FLAMEGPU/FLAMEGPU2-docs/src/guide/running-multiple-simulations/index.rst

 Distributed Ensembles via MPI
 -----------------------------

 For particularly expensive batch runs you may wish to distribute the workload across multiple nodes within a HPC cluster.
 This can be achieved via Message Passing Interface (MPI) support.
+This feature is supported by both the C++ and Python interfaces to FLAMEGPU, however is not available in pre-built binaries/packages/wheels and must be compiled from source as required.

 To enable MPI support FLAMEGPU should be compiled with the CMake flag ``FLAMEGPU_ENABLE_MPI``.
 When compiled with this flag :class:`CUDAEnsemble<flamegpu::CUDAEnsemble>` will use MPI by default.
 The ``mpi`` member of the :class:`CUDAEnsemble::EnsembleConfig<flamegpu::CUDAEnsemble::EnsembleConfig>` which will be set ``true`` if MPI support was enabled at compile time.